 Where can I see my payment history?

-You can access your billing and payment history by setting up a My DEP Account.
+You can access your billing and payment history by setting up an online My DEP Account.